Michaeladebolt/colouRpop/README.md

 # colouRpop

-I made some color palettes based on ColourPop's eyeshadow paletts!
+I made some color palettes based on ColourPop's eyeshadow palettes!
 Are they the most practical color palettes to make figures with?

 Of course not!
 But are they fun?
 I think so!